ansis

 To force disable or enable colored output use environment variables NO_COLOR and FORCE_COLOR.

 The NO_COLOR variable should be presents with any not empty value.
-The value is not important, see standard description by NOCOLOR.\ NO_COLOR=1 NO_COLOR=true disable colors
+The value is not important, e.g., NO_COLOR=1 NO_COLOR=true disable colors.
+See standard description by NOCOLOR.

 The FORCE_COLOR variable should be presents with one of values:\ FORCE_COLOR=0 force disable colors\ FORCE_COLOR=1 force enable colors